Gigaspaces/xap-docs/site/content/xap/12.3/index.markdown

 * XAP Enterprise - Builds on the XAP Premium edition, adding the MemoryXtend feature (supporting SSD/flash memory and Off-Heap RAM) and Multi-Site WAN Replication for geo-redundancy.

-* InsightEdge Platform - Offers the full functionality of InsightEdge and the XAP Enterprise edition, along with additional features such as full SQL-99 compatibility.
+* InsightEdge Enterprise - Offers the full functionality of InsightEdge and the XAP Enterprise edition, along with additional features such as full SQL-99 compatibility.

 When the trial period is over, you can continue to benefit from the open-source functionality, or contact GigaSpaces support to purchase a license for the edition that best suits your needs.